Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 4. Shaving Without Proper Preparation

-Shaving dry skin increases friction and irritation, leading to breakouts.
+Shaving without proper lubrication (on dry skin) increases friction and irritation, which can lead to breakouts.

 How to Prevent Acne Caused by Shaving